-- Activate yeast: Dissolve instant yeast in lukewarm water in a cup, stir until mixed together.
+- Dissolve the yeast: Dissolve instant yeast in lukewarm water in a cup, stir until mixed together.

 - Prepare dough: Combine flour and salt in a large bowl.
 Pour yeast liquid mixture in and whisk to combine.

 - Allow dough to rise: Cover bowl with plastic wrap and let the dough sit at room temperature for 1 hour.
 Stretch and fold the dough every 30 minutes.
-After 1 more hour, the dough will rise and approximately double in size.
+After another hour and half, the dough will rise and approximately double in size.

-- Divide the dough: Roll the dough into a log, and divide into 4 equal parts.
+- Divide the dough: Roll the dough into a log, and divide into 4 to 5 equal parts.
 Let the dough rest for another 40 minutes.

 - Bake bread: Transfer the dough onto a parchment-lined baking tray.
 Preheat oven to 420°F and add steam.
 Bake for 20 minutes.

 Tips for the Baking the Perfect Ciabatta Bread